fsargento629/realista/README.md

 ### Priority

-- Change main function to start and API after reading database
-- Make a simple website that uses the API and prints the result
+- Function to scrape a listing and extract all house pictures

 ### Near future plans

-- Get link from scraper as well
-- Save images (or image links from each listing)
+- Frontend that calls api to get a random house and makes a game with it

 ### Long term plans

-- Frontend in React to call api
 - More scrapers: idealista, bpi
 - Get a cheap PC to be a server (Ihave already bought www.realista.pt)